-Step 13) Use a small fiberglass or a die grinder with a brush attachment and clean off all holes with non-residue contact cleaner on both the top and bottom sides of the board.
-This will help ensure that the solder flow will be even and stick better.
+Step 13) Use a small fiberglass or a die grinder with a brush attachment and clean off all solder pads with non-residue contact cleaner on both the top and bottom sides of the board.
+If you don't have one of these tools, use a pink pearl eraser.
 Do not press so hard that traces are removed!
+Because the solder pads have been oxidizing for the last 27+ years, cleaning them will help ensure that the solder will stick better.